cucumber-ltd/the-remote-mobbing-experience/Story.md

 Bob hissed "Forget the boat.
 Let's make a run for the metro!"

 Suddenly it started to rain even harder and a storm is starting to brew.
+Bob turns up is collar and Maria grabs his arm and hastens them both across the bridge towards the metro and Carvalho.